psc0606/magic-shell/README.md

-# Magic shell
-This project include many useful scripts.
+This project is renamed to my-swiss-army-knife.